peter-abel/Model-Chain-Projects/README.md

-# Model-Chain-Projects
+# Model-Pinecone-Projects

-Implementation of chains using LangChain.
+Implementation of chains using LangChain and Pinecone..